Groverkss/Notion-CMS-Blog/README.md

 - Token can be obtained from cookies as `token_v2` after logging in Notion.

-- To obtain workspace id, use developer tools in browser.
+- To obtain workspace id, login to Notion, use developer tools in browser.
 Go to Networks tab and press `Ctrl+R` to reload the page.
 Look for `getSpaces` object.
 Click on the object and go to **Preview** tab.
 Expand and look for id in `spaces` value corresponding to the required workspace.

 Give execute permissions to this file: